ivangfr/springboot-rsocket-webflux-aop/README.md

 ## Shutdown

-- Go to `movie-client-shell` terminal and type `exit`
+- To stop `movie-client-shell`, go to its terminal and type `exit`
-- Go to `movie-client-ui` terminal and press `Ctrl+C`
+- To stop `movie-server` and `movie-client-ui`
-- Go to `movie-server` terminal and press `Ctrl+C`
+  - If you start them with Maven, go to their terminals and press `Ctrl+C`
-- To stop and remove `mongodb` container that was started using docker-compose and remove docker-compose network, run
+  - If you start them as Docker containers, make sure you are inside `springboot-rsocket-webflux-aop` root folder and run
     ```
+    ./stop-server-and-ui.sh
+    ```
+- To stop and remove docker-compose `mongodb` container, network and volumes, run the command below inside `springboot-rsocket-webflux-aop` root folder
+  ```
   docker-compose down -v
   ```

 ## TODO

-- Add authentication and authorization using `Keycloak`;
+- Add authentication and authorization using `Keycloak`

 ## References